 2. Where can I find your book?

-6. I am a student.
+3. I am a student.
 I hate homework.
 It’s ruining my life.
-Will you help me?
+What should I do?

 1. I just found your website and I’m so excited to find out that other parents feel the same way as me.
 Can you help me?
 My child brings home….